 The overall mission of the Department of Linguistics graduate programs is to train students to succeed in careers related to the descriptive and theoretical study of language in academia, government or industry.
 To help students achieve their professional goals, the department provides training in all aspects of linguistic research, as well as a comprehensive grounding in the properties of languages, research methodologies, contemporary linguistic theories, and skills such as academic writing and the effective dissemination of research results.

 Before applying, we invite you to learn more about our degree requirements:

-December 15: applications are due for all prospective PhD students wishing to be considered for financial support*
+December 15: applications are due for all prospective PhD students wishing to be considered for funding.

-March 1: All international MA/MS applicants and international PhD applicants with external funding.
+March 1: applications are due for all international MA/MS applicants and international PhD applicants with external funding.

 Our graduate courses focus on breadth and empirical/experimental methodologies.
 Students receive training in traditional disciplines, such as syntax, semantics, pragmatics, phonetics, and phonology, in addition to substantial training in other areas, such as language typology, psycholinguistics, computational linguistics, and historical and contact linguistics.
 All students are required to take at least two semesters of Methods classes that include courses in Field Methods, Quantitative Methods and Statistics, Corpus Linguistics, and Computational Linguistics.